NREL/PRAS/docs/src/SystemModel_HDF5_spec.md

 The `_core` dataset should be a vector / one-dimensional array storing instances of a compound datatype with the following fields (in order):

  1. `name`: 128-byte ASCII string.
-Stores the **unique** name of each generator.
+Stores the **unique** name of each storage.
  2. `category`: 128-byte ASCII string.
-Stores the category of each generator.
+Stores the category of each storage.
  3. `region`: 128-byte ASCII string.
-Stores the region of each generator.
+Stores the region of each storage.

 Each storage in the system corresponds to a single instance of the compound datatype, so the vector should have as many elements as there are storages in